top of page

 So let's start with frustration!!!
 A napping horse can be the most frustrating thing in the world, no matter how much you sweat, kick and finally plead with your horse they still seem to be going backward - aaahhhh!!!

-The first step is to identify why your horse is napping, there are basically three reasons...
+The first step is to identify why your horse is napping, there are basically two reasons...

 1. He’s in pain